ethyca/fides/docs/fides/docs/development/contributing_details.md

 # Contributing Details

----

 ## API Endpoints

-### Postman API Collection
+### Postman API collection

-Our [fidesops Postman Collection](../fidesops/postman/Fidesops.postman_collection.json) can be used to test fidesops endpoints.

-Follow our [Using Postman](../fidesops/postman/using_postman.md) guide to learn more about the how to use the collection.
+The [fides Postman Collection](./postman/Fides.postman_collection.json)) can be used to test a variety of privacy request endpoints.
+Follow the [Using Postman](./postman/using_postman.md) guide to learn more about the how to use the collection.

 ### API URLs